Welcome to the Adalo Community!

-- Be reasonable, be constructive, and give respect to others
+- Be reasonable, be constructive, and give respect to others.

 - If we can spend more time considering where to put our comments, questions, and concerns, we’ll spend more time responding & ensuring vibrant conversation and less time cleaning up!
-Read the general rules of the forum to find how we plan to keep things organized.
+Read the general rules of the forum to find out how we plan to keep things organized.

 Try to keep all topics and posts relevant to Adalo and relevant to the topic being discussed.
-The forum is not the place to talk about religions, politics or other personal and controversial topics.
+The forum is not the place to talk about religions, politics, or other personal and controversial topics.

-It’s very possible someone else already has the same question or comment & have been successful in finding a solution.
+It’s very possible someone else already has the same question or comment & has been successful in finding a solution.
 Additionally, you might find people that are working on similar projects that will be of great help as you continue on your journey!

 If you find that a thread breaks off into a radically new direction — start a new topic so other users can find what you’re talking about.

-We also provide moderators with other multiple perks such as free Adalo Pro membership, an exclusive slack channel in the Adalo team’s Slack so they may update us on issues & streamline communication if necessary, and of course, receive swag!
+We also provide moderators with other perks such as free Adalo Pro membership, an exclusive slack channel in the Adalo team’s Slack so they may update us on issues & streamline communication if necessary, and of course, receive swag!

 - Spamming — this includes excessive self-promotion & re-posting the same message within several threads.